git-tfs/git-tfs/doc/commands/clone.md

 								 all the branches during the clone
-		  --batch-size=VALUE     Size of the batch of tfs changesets fetched (-1 for all in one batch) -c, --changeset=VALUE      The changeset to clone from (must be a number) --resumable            if an error occurred, try to continue when you restart clone with same parameters
+		  --batch-size=VALUE     Size of the batch of tfs changesets fetched (-1 for all in one batch) -c, --changeset=VALUE      The changeset to clone from (must be a number) -t, --up-to=VALUE          up-to changeset # (optional, -1 for up to maximum, must be a number, not prefixed with C) --resumable            if an error occurred, try to continue when you restart clone with same parameters